 In addition to a concise overview of Databricks and its potential use cases, the podcast offers an honest account based on real project experience.

 b.telligent is a technology-independent consultancy specializing in analytics and data management.
-With over 400 employees at nine locations in Germany, Austria, Romania, and Switzerland, b.telligent supports companies throughout the entire data value chain – from strategy and analysis to design and implementation, right through to operational management and the continued development of their solutions.
+With around 400 employees at nine locations in Germany, Austria, Romania, and Switzerland, b.telligent supports companies throughout the entire data value chain – from strategy and analysis to design and implementation, right through to operational management and the continued development of their solutions.
 The company's services focus on optimizing business processes, as well as customer and supplier relationships.